Shawshanksky/HAIT/README.md

 			results of ICA locates at kadai*.ipynb.

 		PCA
 			this does PCA.
-I've adopted 'power method algorithm' in order to solve an eigenvalue problem.
+I've adopted 'power method' in order to solve an eigenvalue problem.